 Matthew Grech

-Matthew Grech, a Christian charity worker, is facing prosecution in Malta for sharing his testimony of finding faith and leaving behind homosexuality.
+Matthew Grech, a Christian charity worker, is facing prosecution for promoting ‘conversion therapy’ in Malta, after sharing his testimony of finding faith and leaving behind homosexuality

 • Share